-- □ Introduce yourself.
-Give your name, county, the number of years you have been a Virginia Cooperative Extension volunteer, and the number of years you have been doing foods demonstrations. - ☐ Talk about the recipe.
+- ☐ Introduce yourself, including your name and your role with Virginia Cooperative Extension. - ☐ Talk about the recipe.
 Why did you choose it?

 Does your family like it?
 What are its selling points, e.g., new recipe ideas, delicious ways to serve vegetables?
-Ask the question, "How many of you are looking for easy ways to eat healthier?" - While you are mixing the ingredients, rolling out dough, shaping bread -whatever you are doing talk to the audience and maintain eye contact. - □ Tell a bit about the history of the food.
+Ask the question, "How many of you are looking for easy ways to eat healthier?" - While you are mixing the ingredients, rolling out dough, shaping bread -whatever you are doing talk to the audience and maintain eye contact. - ☐ Tell a bit about the history of the food.
 Tell them the nutritional value of the food you are preparing.
-Use the MyPlate Guidelines (USDA 2012) to explain its nutritional value. - □ Explain the proper steps in safe food handling as you prepare each step.
-Refer to any handouts (see the Resources for Further Reading section of this publication) you are using to emphasize specific points, such as proper handwashing, avoiding crosscontamination, required cooking temperatures, etc. - □ Why is this food recipe good to include in their meals?
+Use the MyPlate Guidelines (USDA 2012) to explain its nutritional value. - ☐ Explain the proper steps in safe food handling as you prepare each step.
+Refer to any handouts (see the Resources for Further Reading section of this publication) you are using to emphasize specific points, such as proper handwashing, avoiding cross-contamination, required cooking temperatures, etc. - ☐ Why is this food recipe good to include in their meals?
 If you are using unusual equipment, special foods, or unfamiliar terms, give them information to help them understand what you are talking about.
-This is called "filler," and it will help keep your audience interested in what you are doing. - Do not try to talk above a mixer, food processor, or other noisy piece of equipment.
+This is called "filler," and it will help keep your audience interested in what you are doing. - ☐ Do not try to talk above a mixer, food processor, or other noisy piece of equipment.